 There is a simple and effective solution: A CASA Volunteer.
 CASA stands for Court Appointed Special Advocate.
 A CASA is a trained community member who acts as an agent of the court.
 They work directly with the professionals on the case to make sure that the best interests of the children and youth they serve are always front-and-center.
 A young person who has a CASA Volunteer has the best chance of a successful outcome.

 The History of CASA

-The idea of a Court Appointed Special Advocate was originally started by a Judge in 1977 who felt that children needed more support as they moved through the dependency and neglect system.
-He also felt that someone had to speak directly for them during the process.
+The idea of a Court Appointed Special Advocate was originally started by Seattle Judge David W. Soukup in Seattle, Washington in 1977 who felt that children needed more support as they moved through the dependency and neglect system.
+As a judge, he did not think he had enough information to make decisions about the fate of children in dependency and neglect cases.
+He came up with the idea that a trained volunteer could speak up on behalf of children who had experienced abuse and neglect.